 The publication of the forest protocols was followed by a huge media response.
 Florian Mehnert received a complaint under Section 201 of the German Criminal Code (STGB) for breach of confidentiality.
 The public prosecutor's office investigated Florian Mehnert, but ultimately allowed artistic freedom to prevail.

-C / O Berlin, "watched" Forrestprotocols, 2018, 23 channel sound installation, Headphones, mp3 players
+exibition at C / O Berlin, (with Hasselbald Foundation) "watched" Forrestprotocols, 2018, 22 channel sound installation, 22 Headphones, 22 mp3 players dimension variable